OlegSyrovatko/OlegSyrovatko/README.md

 - [Building Company Project](https://afc.cn.ua) - A project for a building company with multiple pages and an admin panel.
 - [Mimiho](https://olegsyrovatko.github.io/our-dream/) - A small project about restaurant.
 All the pages mobile adapted, have excelent performance, accessibility.

+🎓 I completed a one-year Full Stack Developer course from GoIT in 2023 and continuously improve my skills.

 ## 🏆 Achievements

+- 🎓 I completed a one-year Full Stack Developer course from GoIT in 2023 and continuously improve my skills.
-- First place in the Diamond League on Duolingo.
+- ⚡ First place in the Diamond League on Duolingo.

 ## ⭐ My stack: